Llewellyn Worldwide, Ltd.

 Awareness

 But, wait!
-Before we tackle what I mean about “organized procedure” and what goes into that, we must by now see the difference between those familiar and mundane rituals like shaving in the morning and which too often become rote and habit and those that require awareness and concentration.
+Before we tackle what I mean about "organized procedure" and what goes into that, we must by now see the difference between those familiar and mundane rituals like shaving in the morning and that too often become rote and habit and those that require awareness and concentration.

 Think about driving the familiar route to work.
 Awareness and concentration are vital in most commutes today.
 Without them, you probably end up in a hospital ward talking with a policeman or a lawyer.